Aoxuan Lee: Vocal style

 Lee is mainly a singer of the tenor voice, has a cognition of singing ability, and combines his own voice characteristics and the type of music he is good at to establish his own singing style.
 Lee entered Japan avex Entertainment Co., Ltd. in 2017 to receive art training.
-With the Japanese Da-iCE, Lol and other first-line singers belong to the same division.
+With the Japanese Da-ice, Lol and other first-line singers belong to the same division.
 Lee's natural sound situation is that the sound line is thinner and the music is narrower.
 Therefore, it is often criticized by outsiders for being weak and not suitable for being a singer.
 Although Lee's singing is not outstanding, it is certainly highly recognizable.
 After Lee entered the avex training, he constantly improved his singing ability.
 He knew that although he was not a natural singer, he believed that he would improve his singing ability by receiving sound training.
-On December 25, 2018, Lee opened his first time and sang the multinational single "San Er Yi (Three Two One)" with the Japanese female singer Aizawa.The melody range of the song is large and the sound is difficult to control.
-However, Lee's singing skills have completely smashed all these difficulties, perfectly showing his singing skills and unique sounds, plus the later electronic sound mixing, which adds to the song.
-The song has also become a Hot 100 popular song among Japanese couples in 2018.
+On January 1, 2019, Lee opened his first time and sang the multinational single "San Er Yi (Three Two One)" with the Japanese female singer Aizawa.
+The melody range of the song is large and the sound is difficult to control.
+However, Lee's singing skills have completely smashed all these difficulties, perfectly showing his singing skills and unique sounds, plus the later Electronic Sound mixing, which adds to the song.
+The song gained popularity in Japan in 2019, particularly among young couples.

 Achievements

 In 2012, Lee won the Asia Pacific Electronic Organ Best Composition Award for his original music.
-In 2013, Lee entered the Japan Electronic Keyboard Association as the world's "first" foreigner.
+In 2013, Lee entered the Japan Electronic keyboard Association as the world's "first" foreigner.
 In 2014, Lee became the first Chinese performer to play Chinese music since the history of "Amabile Organ Contest" in Japan.
-In 2016, Lee was invited to attend the 12th Japan Electronic Keyboard National Conference and gave a speech in Japanese at the conference, becoming the “first” Chinese to stage a personal speech at the conference stage.
-In 2017, Lee was invited to attend the 13th Japan Electronic Keyboard National Conference “Young Electronic Organ Players Concert”, which became the “first” foreign performer in the concert.
+In 2016, Lee was invited to attend the 12th Japan Electronic keyboard National Conference and gave a speech in Japanese at the conference, becoming the "first" Chinese to stage a personal speech at the conference stage.
+In 2017, Lee was invited to attend the 13th Japan Electronic keyboard National Conference "Young Electronic Organ Players Concert", which became the "first" foreign performer in the concert.